-This unit is internally assessed by the Physical Education dept. and externally moderated by OCR.
-Assignment marked /60.
+This unit is internally assessed by the Physical Education department and externally moderated by OCR.
+The assignment is marked out of 60.

-Unit 4- R046 Technology in sport
+Unit 4 - R046 Technology in sport What is assessed?

-What's assessed?

 Elite sport is big business and the amounts of money invested in, and available for, achieving success are increasing.